rajput4397/url_shortener/README.md

    cd url-shortener
    cd django-url-shortener

+   alternate way can be
+    download the project folder in your local machine and extract it and in cmd navigate inside the folder "django-url-shortener"

-3.Once inside the folder run the command docker-compose up
+3.Once inside the folder run the command docker-compose build docker-compose up

 4.Navigate to http://localhost:8000/ in your browser to access the URL shortener interface.